CK205/Hello-GitHub-Repository/README.md

 ### My first repository is awesome!

-I'm [C Kane] and here is my first GitHub repository.
+Here is my first GitHub repository.
 If you see this file on my project, it's because I'm learning Git.

 My mood:

 > [Happy]

-My favorite color:
+My favorite colour:

 > [Orange]